Examples of resolved building disputes

 Things do not always go to plan when you are building, renovating, or landscaping.
 It might be useful to look at the outcomes of building disputes that have been through the resolution process in Queensland in the last few years if you find yourself in a dispute with someone you hired to do building work on or for your property.

 Reviewing the outcomes of past disputes that are similar to you own situation might help you to resolve the issue privately with the person you hired.
-See examples of QCAT decisions about building disputes after 1 December 2009.
+Search for examples of QCAT decisions about building disputes after 1 December 2009.

 Common types of building disputes